Entry requirements (Home)

 The course is extremely flexible and part time study enables you integrate your learning with your professional role.

-University-based study includes three full day blocks (one per term) and twilight seminars where tutorial support is also available.
+University-based study includes three full day blocks conferences, delivered on Saturdays (one per term) and twilight seminars where tutorial support is also available.
 The conference-style, whole day sessions involve interactive learning with lectures, seminars and workshops.
 The practical applications of the course may involve integration of study with your professional activity in school or college.

 Tutorial support is an important part of the development process and you will receive a personalised service that will enable you to set targets and achieve to your highest potential.